-·· Evaluator: nment: Date: y of this evaluati on will be placed in the coach s folder with the athletic di irector.
-RATINGS Outstanding N/A Not applicable Satisfactory N/I needs improvement 3.
-Unsa atisfactor ту Ratings of outstanding or ur nsatisfactory require a con nment.
-(Circ le One) PROFESSIO NALISM 1 2 3 N I/A N/I A head coaAssistant of a healthy lifestyle. ach coordinates and supports coaches support off-season ac ates leadership, integrity, respo tivities as defined by head
+Name : Evaluator: Assigr nment: Date: A copy y of this evalua tion will be placed in the co pach's folder with the athletic o direc tor.
+RATINGS Outstanding N/A Not applicable Satisfactory N/I needs improv vement 3.
+U nsatisfad ctory Ratings of outstanding or unsatisfactory requ uire a co mme ent.
+A. PROFESSIO DNALISM 1 2 3 N/A N/I A head coAssistantDemonstrFollows a s a healthy lifestyle. coach coordinates and supp coaches support off-seaso rates leadership, integrity, r and supports program guide develop student leadership on activities as defined responsibility, and sel elines as defined by h d by hea f-control ead coa l. ch. ach. В. TEAM MANA AGEMENT 1 2 3 N/A N/I Helps stureAccepts serviceRecognizeTreats sture s statements of expectation dents develop self-esteem students at individual levels es students' achievements udents in ways which emphopportunity for all students and respect for the ri and attempts to build at all levels. hasize success rather ghts, op I from th than fai inion at po s and n student d propert s and parents are aware.
+C. EQUIPMENT AND MAINTE 1 2 3 N/A N/I As head of coach, assumes direct resp finite system regarding the onsibility for care and

-N/A

-N/I

-- Publishes statements of expectations, goals and norms of conduct of which students and parents are aware.
-Helps students develop self-esteem and respect for the rights, opinions and property of others.
-Accepts students at individual levels and attempts to build from that point.
-Recognizes students' achievements at all levels.
-Treats students in ways which emphasize success rather than failure. - Provides opportunity for all students on squad to participate.

-C. ATHLETIC EQUIPMENT AND MAINTENANCE 1 2 3 N/A N/I

-- Takes an accurate inventory at the close of the season. - As head coach, assumes direct responsibility for care and return of equipment. - Has a definite system regarding the issuance, use, and return of equipment.

-D. ADMINISTRATION

-1 2 3 N/A N/I

-- Organizes and provides supervision of coaching staff. - Organizes practices. - Communicates with other coaches. - Adheres to district and school philosophy and policies. - Complies with district and school procedures:
+D. ADMINISTRATION 1 2 N/A N/I 3 Organizes and provides supervision of coaching staff.
+Organizes practices.
+Communicates with other coaches.
+Adheres to district and school philosophy and policies.
+Complies with district and school procedures: Eligibility Inventories Budgets Fund-raising Rosters Report of injury to nurse and follow-up Report of scores to news media Maintain's positive public relations with community.
+Supervises pre- and post-practice and game.
+Effectively evaluates assistant coaches consistent with district guidelines.
+SKILLS E. 2 N/A N/I 3 Has knowledge of fundamentals and rules.
+Presents fundamentals.
+Conditions athletes.
+Prepares for games.
+Prevents and cares for injuries.
+Understands and abides by rules of the game.

-Eligibility Inventories

-Budgets

-Fund-raising

-Rosters

-Report of injury to nurse and follow-up

-Report of scores to news media

-- Maintain's positive public relations with community. - Supervises pre- and post-practice and game. - Effectively evaluates assistant coaches consistent with district guidelines.

-E. SKILLS 1 2 3 N/A N/I

-- Has knowledge of fundamentals and rules.

-- Presents fundamentals.

-- Conditions athletes.

-- Prepares for games.

-- Prevents and cares for injuries.

-- Understands and abides by rules of the game.

 F. RELATIONSHIPS 2 3 N/A N/I Is enthusiastic.
 Supports other programs.
 Works with the academic staff.
 Cooperates with local and district administration.
 Cooperates with parents and community.
 Communicates with parents.
 Has positive interaction with students.
 Promotes student academic success.
-G. DISCIPLINE 1 2 3 N/A N/I Follows district student discipline guidelines.
+DISCIPLINE 2 G. 3 N/A N/I Follows district student discipline guidelines.

 Devises clear and fair measures to implement discipline policies.
 Effectively communicates these measures to parents and students.

 Does not use gender phrases in a demeaning way.

-N/I Н. PERFORMANCE 2 N/A 3 Maintains proper appearance of team on the field or floor.
-Ensures proper execution of the game by the team on the field or floor.
-Promotes positive attitude in the team.
+H. PERFORMANCE 1 2 3 N/A N/I

+Maintains proper appearance of team on the field or floor.
+Ensures proper execution of the game by the team on the Promotes positive attitude in the team.
 Ensures proper sportsmanship by the players.
 Ensures proper sportsmanship by the coaches.
-Conducts him or herself properly during the games and practices.
-Provides for the safety and welfare of athletes.
+Conducts him or herself properly during the games and pr Provides for the safety and welfare of athletes. or.

-N/A

-N/I

-SELF-IMPROVEMENT
+SELE IMPROVEMENT 1 2 3 N/A N/I

+SELF-IMPROVEMENT Attends local and district coaches' meetings.
 Attends clinics.

-Attends local and district coaches' meetings.

-Keeps up-to-date by reading current literature Attends staff development classes and/or wo e. rkshops.
+Keeps up-to-date by reading current literature.
+Attends staff development classes and/or workshops.
+1 N/A N/I

-Comment(s) by Coach:
+Com ment(s) by Coach:

-Comment(s) by Evaluator:
+Com ment(s) by Evaluator:

-Comment(s) by Athletic Director
+Com ment(s) by Athletic Director

-Coach's Signature: Date: -

-Evaluator's Signature: Date:

-The coach's signature does not necessarily in additional comments to the evaluation. dicate agreement with the evaluation.
-The coach may attach
+Coac h's Signature: Date e:

+Evalu ator's Signature: Date e:

+The coach's signature indicates acknowledgement of the eva luation ١.

-RECOMMENDATION OF ATHLETIC DIRECTOR Rehire Rehire with mandatory growth Not rehire Open position (based on eva Open position (based on yea luation findings)
+REC DMMENDATION OF ATHLETIC DIRECTOR ☐ Rehire ☐ Rehire with mandatory growth plan ☐ Not rehire ☐ Open position (based on evaluation finding ☐ Open position (based on year-end contract) gs) t status s)

-Athletic Director's Signature: Date: -
+Athle tic Director's Signature: Da ite:

-(1/91; 2/92; 6/03) Rev